US Senate Landscape: 2025-2026

 MAINE, Sen. Susan Collins (R-ME): In 2020, Susan Collins survived a challenge even as Biden carried the state.
 It is unclear if voters will continue to split their ballots or if Democrats will be better-positioned during the 2026 mid-term election.
 Maine is the only state with a Republican Senator where Kamala Harris was victorious.

-NORTH CAROLINA, Sen. Thom Tillis (R-NC): Democrats have not won a Senate seat since 2008.
+NORTH CAROLINA, Open Seat (vacated by Sen. Thom Tillis (R-NC)): Democrats have not won a Senate seat since 2008.
 In 2020 Tills narrowly avoided losing when opponent Cal Cunningham’s extra-marital affair became public.

 ALASKA, Dan Sullivan (R-AK): An anti-abortion Senator in a heavily pro-choice state, Sullivan faces his first post-Dobbs election in a state that can break its partisan mold.
 In 2022 midterms, Alaskans elected Mary Peltola (D) along with the most anti-Trump Republican Senator currently serving, Lisa Murkowski (R).
 In 2024, in response to the veto of education funding by its Republican governor, Alaskans elected coalition legislative majorities in both chambers composed of Democrats, Independents, and moderate Republicans.